-- 2. A window will pop up asking you what Visual Studio version to use.
-Choose Visual Studio 15 2017 in the "Specify the Generator for this project" dropdown box to compile the 64 bit version. - 3.
-Let Cmake run through once.
+2. A window will pop up asking you what Visual Studio version to use.
+Choose Visual Studio 16 2019 in the "Specify the Generator for this project" dropdown box to compile the 64 bit version.
+You can also choose x64 in the Optional platform for generator dropdown box below.
+But leaving it blank will also work.
+It chooses x64 as the target platform automatically then.

+3. Let Cmake run through once.
 Then click Configure again.
-The second run will turn the upper window back to normal where the option toggles are displayed. - 4.
-Sometimes, if there are incomplete libraries, missing or corrupt dependencies, and/or previous damaged builds, you might get errors in the bottom window.
+The second run will turn the upper window back to normal - where the option toggles are displayed.

+- 4. Sometimes, if there are incomplete libraries, missing or corrupt dependencies, and/or previous damaged builds, you might get errors in the bottom window.
 If you have errors to resolve, skip ahead to the next chapter. - 5.
 If you got no errors, only warnings, then you can proceed to the next steps: